srisaikiranreddy/vault-app/README.md

 # Vault App.
-Athleticism is used for storing encrypted username and passwords.
+VaultApp is used for storing encrypted username and passwords.
 It using AES encryption.
 This can be used for messager app and used for user text messages end to end testing.

 ## Demo
 ### (localhost)